facebook/react-native-website/website/blog/2025-08-12-react-native-0.81.md

 To support this, we are deprecating the `<SafeAreaView>` component [as previously announced](https://github.com/react-native-community/discussions-and-proposals/discussions/827) in favor of alternatives.
 [See below](#safeareaview-deprecation) which will provide better edge-to-edge support.

-We are also adding a new gradle property `edgeToEdgeEnabled` to let you choose if you wish to enable edge-to-edge on all supported Android versions beyond 16.
+We are also adding a new gradle property `edgeToEdgeEnabled` to let you choose if you wish to enable edge-to-edge on all supported Android versions below 16.

 [Predictive back gesture](https://developer.android.com/guide/navigation/custom-back/predictive-back-gesture) is now enabled by default for apps targeting Android 16.
 The [BackHandler](https://reactnative.dev/docs/backhandler) API should continue to work as before for most use cases.
 However, if your app relies on custom native code for back handling (such as overriding the `onBackPressed()` method), you may need to manually migrate your code or [temporarily opt-out](https://developer.android.com/guide/navigation/custom-back/predictive-back-gesture#opt-out).
 Please test your app’s back navigation thoroughly after upgrading.